-The church of St Mary and All Saints at Whalley, next to, but pre-dating the Abbey has a Mitton chapel that belonged to the Mitton manor according to Dr. T.D.
-Whitaker in his book The History of the Parish of Whalley, which includes the layout of the church and the location of the Mitton Chapel originally on the left side of the chancel.
+The church of St Mary and All Saints at Whalley, next to, but pre-dating Whalley Abbey has a Mitton chapel that belonged to the Mitton manor according to Dr. T.D.
+Whitaker in his book The History of the Parish of Whalley.
+His book includes the layout of the church and location of Mitton Chapel originally on the left side of the chancel.

 (please click diagram to enlarge).